nayyara-airlangga/os222/links.md

 3. [Mutex lock for Linux Thread Synchronization]<br>
 This article shows how mutexes can be used for thread synchronization.
 The implementation is made in C but could very well apply to other languages too.
 Pretty neat read.

+# Week 08

+1. [Linux From Scratch 11.2]<br>
+The official book/guide for Linux From Scratch.
+This is a clearly written guide which takes us step by step info building LFS.
+Sometimes the official guide is the best.

+2. [Scheduling in OS]<br>
+This is a pretty good complementary article to support the current text book on scheduling.
+It gives a clear and concise explanation about scheduling in general.

+3. [Toolchains]<br>
+The term toolchain was thrown a lot in the LFS guide.
+This article helps in giving a brief explanation on what toolchains are and its components.